annamonso/Multivariate-Analysis/README.md

 # Multivariate Analysis Project

-This repository contains my coursework and projects for the **Multivariate Analysis** course, showcasing statistical techniques, data exploration, and dimensionality reduction methods.
+This repository contains the coursework and projects for the **Multivariate Analysis** course, showcasing statistical techniques, data exploration, and dimensionality reduction methods.

 ---